kubernetes-sigs/aws-efs-csi-driver/docs/faq.md

   Allow ```elasticfilesystem:DescribeMountTargets``` and ```ec2:DescribeAvailabilityZones``` actions in your policy attached to the Amazon EKS service account role, refer to example policy [here](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/docs/iam-policy-example.json#L9-L10).

-## Invalid STS FIPS endpoint workaround for non-US and Canada regions
+## Invalid STS FIPS regional endpoint workaround for non-US and Canada regions
 FIPS endpoints are not supported for non-US and Canada regions since it is a US and Canadian government standard.
 If you have to use FIPS-enabled communication in regions without FIPS endpoints support, we provide a workaround at your own risk:

 ### Use non-FIPS endpoint in control plane but still enable FIPS in data plane in efs-utils